kyverno/website/content/en/docs/Writing policies/match-exclude.md

 * For the `mutate` rule type, a policy can only deal with the `metadata` object.
 {{% /alert %}}

 Subresources may be specified with either a `/` or `.` as a separator between parent and subresource.
 For example, `Pods/status` or `Pods.status` will match on the `/status` subresource for a Pod.
 They may be combined with previous naming as well, for example `apps/v1/Deployment/scale` or `v1/Pod.eviction`.
 Wildcards are also supported when referencing subresources, for example `*/Node/status`.
+Some subresources can be specified with their own kind, for example `PodExecOptions` and `NodeProxyOptions` while some are shared by multiple API resources, for example the `Scale` resource.
+Due to this, matching on `Scale` may apply to resources like `Deployment` as well as `ReplicationController` since `Scale` is common between both.
+Use of a parent resource followed by its subresource is necessary to be explicit in the matching decision.

 When Kyverno receives an AdmissionReview request (i.e., from a validation or mutation webhook), it first checks to see if the resource and user information matches or should be excluded from processing.
 If both checks pass, then the rule logic to mutate, validate, or generate resources is applied.